 Want to hear CPPP experts break down the latest income, poverty, and health insurance numbers and what they mean for Texans?
 On September 13, we hosted a Facebook Live discussion to analyze the newest data from the Census Bureau and

-Midterm elections are coming up on November 6th, with early voting beginning in Texas on October 22nd.
-Texans want to know where their candidates and elected officials stand on key policy issues that affect their communities and children.
-CPPP has combined
+With midterm elections coming up on November 6th (and early voting beginning on October 22nd), Texans want to know where their candidates and elected officials stand on key policy issues that affect their communities and children.
+CPPP is proud to release

 Teachers have the greatest impact on student outcomes.
 However, many students come to school with barriers to learning beyond what even the greatest teacher can overcome alone.
 To promote success among all students, schools hire an array of support staff, professional